entrywan/terraform-provider-entrywan/docs/resources/instance.md

 - `cpus` (Number) Number of CPU cores.
 - `disk` (Number) Hard disk disk in GB.
 - `location` (String) The physical data center the instance operates in.
-Choose us1, us2 or uk1.
 - `os` (String) The operating system image.
 Choose alma, debian, fedora, rocky or ubuntu.
 - `ram` (Number) Memory in GB.
 - `sshkey` (String) The ssh key to be placed as authorized_keys on the machine.